Hilary could be the first tropical storm to hit California in more than 80 years

 California's lack of preparedness for that storm led to the creation of a Southern California forecast office in February 1940.

-The only known hurricane to hit the West Coast struck San Diego on Oct.
+The only known hurricane to hit the West Coast grazed San Diego on Oct.
 2, 1858, with winds as high as 75 mph, just above the threshold for a hurricane.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.